tencentyun/intlcloud-documents/product_new/通信产品中心/即时通信 IM/服务端 API/REST API/帐号管理/导入多个帐号_intl_en.md

 ## Feature Description
 This API is used to batch import app-owned accounts to IM and create an internal ID for these accounts to ensure that these accounts can use the IM service.

+>
-> This API can import up to 100 accounts to IM at a time.
+- This API can import up to 100 accounts to IM at a time.
 If an account is imported repeatedly, only one internal ID will be created for it.
+- This API is unable to import account nickname and portrait.
+To set the nickname and portrait, call the [Configuring Profiles](https://intl.cloud.tencent.com/document/product/1047/34916)

 ## Call Description
 ### Example request URL